 Step No.6: Close on your home

 Once all conditions have been met, you can close on the sale and take possession of your new home.
-You will need to hire a lawyer and finalize the purchase by signing legal documents in person at their office.
+You will need to hire a lawyer practicing in New Brunswick and finalize the purchase by signing legal documents in person at their office.
 This is known as closing.

 On the morning closing day, you will do a final walkthrough of the property with your REALTOR® to ensure that any repairs or changes that were agreed upon during negotiations have been completed and that the house is in the same state it was when you last saw it.